 Set up Requirements

+Before you can follow our apktool tutorial, there are a few prerequisites you need to take care of.
 The only requirement of apktool is Java version 1.8 or greater.
-You can check if you have Java installed on your machine by opening a command prompt on Windows (Click the Start Menu, type cmd.exe and hit enter) or a terminal on MacOS/Linux and giving the command
+You can check if you have Java installed on your machine by opening a command prompt on Windows (click the Start Menu, type cmd.exe and hit enter) or a terminal on MacOS/Linux and giving the command

 If this command returns 1.8 or greater, you are good to go.
 If not, you need to install Java first.
 You can get Java for your machine here.